 Situated on the east coast of the Island, Seagrove is a long, gently sloping, sandy beach with clear waters.
 With rocks for children to explore and calm waves that are safe for swimming, Seagrove is the perfect beach day out.
 There is a beach-side cafe and shop for refreshments and the pretty village of Seaview is nearby if you want a little more choice.

 As the name suggests, this beach is perfect if you want to feel the lovely golden sand between your toes.
 The clean, soft sand and calm waters are ideal for a family day at the beach.
-There’s good toilet facilities available and a whole host of restaurants, cafes, bars and ice cream kiosks for when the kids get a little peckish.
+There are good toilet facilities available and a whole host of restaurants, cafes, bars and ice cream kiosks for when the kids get a little peckish.
 Sandown Bay has held the Water Quality Award since 1996, as well as being a winner of the prestigious Blue Flag.
 The towns of Sandown and Shanklin sit at either end of the Bay; Sandown boasts one of the Island’s best piers whilst Shanklin’s Old Village has been a traditional attraction since the early Victorian days.

 Hidden away in one of the most quaint areas of the Isle of Wight, Steephill Cove in Ventnor can only be accessed by foot so is ideal for getting away from it all and escaping the crowds.
 Steephill Cove is perfect for the children to build sandcastles or for those who want to laze on a deckchair whilst watching the local fishermen catch delicious lobster and crab – you can even try some of these fresh daily catches at a number of small restaurants and cafes right on the beach.
 If you’re visiting, why not take a trip through Ventnor Botanic Garden on your way down?